-The Community Outreach & Engagement Core (COEC) at the University of Michigan has fact sheets, policy briefs and demolition information on air pollution and health effects, see: COEC Fact Sheets
+The Community Engagement Core (CEC) at the University of Michigan has fact sheets, policy briefs and demolition information on air pollution and health effects, see: CEC Fact Sheets

-The Center for Disease Contols’s Agency for Toxic Substances and Disease Registry has fact sheets that include air pollutants and other toxic pollutants, see: ATSDR Fact Sheets
+The Center for Disease Control’s Agency for Toxic Substances and Disease Registry has fact sheets that include air pollutants and other toxic pollutants, see: ATSDR Fact Sheets

 Community Action to Promote Healthy Environments